SamPurle/SamPurle-github.io/_posts/2020-06-19-titanic-project.markdown

 ### Visualisation

+- Correlation
+- Sex, Pclass
+- SibSp
+- Port
+- Title

 ### Imputing

 Prior to encoding and modelling the data, it is necessary to specify how null values are to be handled.
-Although this can be done using the SimpleImputer object from the sklearn library, I found that better results were achieved through pandas' fillna function to calculate continuous values.
-The Embarkation column was imputted using the SimpleImputer object with the "most_frequent" strategy.
+Although this can be done using the SimpleImputer object from the Scikit-Learn library, I found that better results were achieved through pandas' "fillna" function to calculate continuous values.
+The Embarkation column was imputed using the SimpleImputer object with the "most_frequent" strategy.

 {% highlight python %}